-Here are the Harry Potter spots he took us throughout the tour;
+Here are 7 Harry Potter spots he took us to throughout the tour;

-If you look at the tagline they claim themselves to be “Birthplace of Harry Potter”.
-Well, not technically, since the café itself was founded after where Harry Potter was already born.
-But JK Rowling did spent a lot of time here writing for the later books.
+If you look at the tagline, they claim themselves to be “Birthplace of Harry Potter”.
+But not technically, since the café itself was founded after where Harry Potter was already born.
+Yet JK Rowling did spent a lot of time here writing for the later books.

-The Elephant House is a casual café to just chill or eat pastry.
-We don’t really visit the café during Potter Trail tour.
-But afterwards I decided to try to enter myself.
-The concept was mostly Elephant decor and of course a lot of JK Rowling or Harry Potter traces like in the walls.
+The Elephant House is a casual café that’s nice to chill or eat pastry at.
+We don’t really visit the inside of the café during Potter Trail tour.
+After the tour I decided to try to enter it myself.
+The café’s concept was mostly Elephant decor and of course a lot of JK Rowling or Harry Potter traces like in the walls.
 The most interesting part?
 The toilet!
 It’s full of Harry Potter fans writings all over it.